Signed in as:

 At the end of the process, all material is broken down to the smallest building blocks; there is no DNA or RNA remaining.
 The sterile process water is released for recycling (our bodies are approximately 65% water to begin with), and the vessel performs a fresh water rinse for the equipment and remains.
 When the operator opens the door, only the inorganic bone minerals remain.
 These minerals are processed into powder and returned to the family in an urn.
-This final processing step is the same process that is followed with flame cremation.
 Many families hold a celebration of life or gathering when the loved one’s remains are returned to the family’s care.

 Yes.
-Many families choose to have a memorial service or celebration of life to honor the life of their loved one and gather with friends and family.
+Many families choose to have a memorial service or celebration of life to honour the life of their loved one and gather with friends and family.

 Please check local regulations to make sure the scattering location is okay prior to scattering, and speak with us about the best way to scatter the remains so your experience can be as meaningful as possible.
 Funeral professionals have great tips for making the scattering experience go as expected.
 Some special care must be taken when spreading the remains in wind or water, as the remains are quite fine.

-Yes, sometimes a larger urn is needed due to the increased volume of remains, but this varies for each individual case.
-Because the remains are a fine powder versus the larger fragments from flame cremation, the remains do fit more efficiently into the urns.
+Sometimes a larger urn is needed due to the increased volume of remains, but this varies for each individual case.
 If a family chooses an urn that will not fit the entire volume of remains of their loved one, the funeral professional will call the family and provide options.
-Some families need to keep the remains together in one urn for interment or cultural/religious purposes, while other families opt to have the excess remains placed in additional keepsake urns (for example, so each sibling can have an urn to bring home).
+Some families need to keep the remains together in one urn for interment for cultural/religious purposes, while other families opt to have the excess remains placed in additional keepsake urns (for example, so each sibling can have an urn to bring home).

 Very low.
 The Aquamation process uses less water than a single household uses in one day (source: watr.usgs.gov).
 This includes all of the water used for the process, along with the clean water rinsing of the final remains and vessel.